Coach & Teacher Profiles...

 - It is not helpful to have swimmers (of any age) doing lots of distance, swimming badly, so technique it at the top of my priority list.

-Got involved with Leander as a parent of swimmers, through timing at Junior galas and then becoming qualified as a L1 Judge and L1 coach and have now completed my L2 Coach in April of 2019.
+- Got involved with Leander as a parent of swimmers, through timing at Junior galas and then becoming qualified as a L1 Judge and L1 coach and have now completed my L2 Coach in April of 2019.